Identify Investment Portfolio Mismanagement

 Watch out for Inconsistent Advice

-Inconsistent advice can stem from a lack of understanding of your needs, conflicts of interest, or attempts to generate higher fees through unnecessary transactions.
+Inconsistent advice isn’t always deliberate.
+It can simply stem from a lack of understanding of your needs, which in itself is an issue.
+Sometimes, however, it can be caused by conflicts of interest or attempts to generate higher fees through unnecessary transactions.
+These can lead to poor investment advice, increased costs, and a failure to meet your financial goals.

 Look for Signs of Poor Communication